Where the Party At

-"Where the Party At" is a song by American R&B group Jagged Edge featuring guest vocals from Nelly.
+"Where the Party At" is a song by American R&B group Jagged Edge featuring American rapper Nelly.
 The song spent three weeks at number-one on the US R&B chart.
-It was the group's highest-charting single on the US Billboard Hot 100, spending five weeks at number three starting the week of September 15, 2001.
+It was the group's highest-charting single on the US Billboard Hot 100, spending five weeks at number three in September 15, 2001.
 The song was nominated for Best Rap/Sung Collaboration at the 44th Grammy Awards in 2002, a brand new category at the time.
 It lost to Eve and Gwen Stefani's "Let Me Blow Ya Mind".

 Remix

-The official remix of "Where the Party At" is remixed by Jermaine Dupri, and features him, alongside Da Brat, Lil Bow Wow, and Tigah.
+The official remix of "Where the Party At", titled the "11-01-01" remix, was done by Jermaine Dupri and features him alongside Da Brat, Lil Bow Wow, R.O.C., and Tigah.